 This is one reason why the German Spy Museum really shines – it just has so much to do for different types of people.

-Some of my personal favorite items in the Musuem were a watering can that was actually a camera, an East German Trabant car kitted out with high-powered infra-red lights so that spies inside could take pictures inside buildings with night-vision cameras, and a real-life cigarette gun!
+Some of my personal favorite items in the Museum were a watering can that was actually a camera, an East German Trabant car kitted out with high-powered infra-red lights so that spies inside could take pictures inside buildings with night-vision cameras, and a real-life cigarette gun!

 This place will definitely make you feel like those inventions from Q in the James Bond films weren’t quite so crazy after all!